VeerababuLakshman926/AdvanceJavaSajeedShiekSir/README.md

 }

 ```
+# When to use setter injection and When to constructor injection?
+* Constructor injection is used when all parameter are mandatory.
+If we are not unable to provide any parameter it will throw an error.
+* Setter injection is used when even if we don't provide the data for some parameter, default values are assigned and The code will run.

 # Autowiring:

-* byName: property name and bean name must be same
+* byName: property name and bean name must be same.
-* byType: property name and bean name can be different
+* byType: property name and bean name can be different.
-* constructor: constructor mode inject the dependency by calling the constructor of the class, it calls the constructor having large number of parameters
+* constructor: constructor mode inject the dependency by calling the constructor of the class, it calls the constructor having large number of parameters.
-* no: by default it no, it is not autowired
+* no: by default it no, it is not autowired.
-* autodetect : deprecated in spring 3
+* autodetect : deprecated in spring 3.

 **Example - byName**